Cypher: The Original Mental State

 The attribute of Netzach emanates from ‘faith,’ a product of the right side of the Tree of Life.
 Faith is rooted in Chokhmah/Wisdom, which relates to the world “beyond Creation,” (Atzilut), which is outside our capability of viewing, though we can ‘connect’ with it.

-The primary negative result of this is heard in Cypher’s words, which steadily resonate with ‘doubt,’ from the very beginning of the first movie.
+This is heard in Cypher’s words, which steadily resonate with ‘doubt,’ from the very beginning of the first movie.

 Trinity: Morpheus believes he is The One.